Being physically active1

 Being physically active is an important part of your diabetes management plan.
 This includes all movement that increases energy use, increases heart rate and breathing above resting levels.
 A reasonable time for an activity can be at least 10 minutes, with a goal for about 30 minutes or more/day, most days of the week.
 This can include walking, cleaning the house, dancing or exercising in a structured way.
 Physical activity can help improve blood glucose control, manage weight, reduce risks for heart disease and improve overall well-being.

-- If you have been inactive for a while, talk to your doctor before you engage in an exercise program.
+- If you have been inactive for a while, talk to your doctor before you engage in an exercise programme.

-- Have glucose tablets or other fast acting carbohydrate (sugar sweetened beverage, fat free milk, candy) handy in case your blood glucose drops.
+- Have glucose tablets or other fast-acting carbs (sugar-sweetened drink, fat-free milk, sweets) handy, in case your blood glucose drops during exercise.

 - Warm up & cool down.

 - Check feet for sores or blisters before and after exercise and restrict exercise as necessary.